 Sec.
 26. (a) The Medicaid rate-setting contractor shall notify each provider of the provider's rate and allowable cost determinations after they have been computed.
 If the provider disagrees with the rate or allowable cost determinations, the provider may request an administrative reconsideration by the Medicaid rate-setting contractor.
 Such reconsideration request shall be in writing and shall contain specific issues to be reconsidered and the rationale for the provider's position.
 The provider must request administrative reconsideration before filing an appeal.
 Only issues raised by the provider during the administrative reconsideration may be subsequently raised in an appeal.
 The request shall be signed by the provider or the authorized representative of the provider and must be received by the contractor not later than forty-five (45) days after release of the rate or allowable cost determinations as computed by the Medicaid rate-setting contractor.
 Upon receipt of the request for reconsideration, the Medicaid rate-setting contractor shall evaluate the data.
 After review, the Medicaid rate-setting contractor may amend the rate, amend the challenged procedure or allowable cost determination, or affirm the original decision.
-The Medicaid rate-setting contractor shall thereafter notify the provider of its final decision in writing, not later than forty-five (45) days from the Medicaid rate-setting contractor's receipt of the request for reconsideration.
+The Medicaid rate-setting contractor's receipt of the request for reconsideration.
 In the event that a timely response is not made by the rate-setting contractor to the provider's reconsideration request, the request shall be deemed denied and the provider may pursue its administrative remedies as set out in subsection (c).

 (b) If the provider disagrees with the preliminary recalculated Medicaid rate or allowable cost redetermination resulting from a financial audit adjustment or reportable condition the provider may request an administrative reconsideration from the Medicaid audit contractor.
 Such reconsideration request shall be in writing and shall contain specific issues to be considered and the rationale for the provider's position.
 The provider must request administrative reconsideration before filing an appeal.
 Only issues raised by the provider during the administrative reconsideration may be subsequently raised in an appeal.
-The request shall be signed by the provider or the authorized representative of the provider and must be received by the Medicaid audit contractor not later than forty-five (45) days after release of the preliminary recalculated Medicaid rate or allowable cost determinations as computed by the Medicaid rate-setting contractor.
-Upon receipt of the request for reconsideration, the Medicaid audit contractor shall evaluate the data.
+The request shall be signed by the provider or the authorized representative of the provider and must be received by the Medicaid audit contractor not later than forty-five (45) days after release of the preliminary recalculated Medicaid rate or allowable cost determinations as computed by the data.
 After review, the Medicaid audit contractor may amend the audit adjustment or reportable condition or affirm the original adjustment or reportable condition.
-The Medicaid audit contractor shall thereafter notify the provider of its final decision in writing not later than forty-five (45) days from the Medicaid audit contractor's receipt of the request for reconsideration.
-In the event that a timely response is not made by the audit contractor to the provider's reconsideration request, the request shall be deemed denied and the provider may pursue its administrative remedies under subsection (c).
+The Medicaid audit contractor shall thereafter notify the provider of its final decision in writing not later than forty-five (45) days from the Medicaid audit contractor shall thereafter notify the provider of its final decision in writing not later than forty-five (45) days from the Medicaid audit contractor's receipt of the request for reconsideration.
+In the event that a timely response is not made by the audit contractor to the provider's reconsideration request, the request shall be deemed denied and the provider is administrative remedies under subsection (c).